 When Lithium batteries lose their charge, they need to be ‘recharged’ using dedicated chargers.
 However, the sun provides us with free clean energy that can be used to power devices via Solar Panels.

-But, can you charge a Lithium battery with a solar panel?
 Yes, you can charge a Lithium battery with a solar panel, but it is not recommended to connect a solar panel directly to a lithium battery as they can be damaged from overcharge.
 Also, lithium batteries require a special process of charging which will need to be followed if you are using a solar panel to charge it.

 This article will take a deeper look at Lithium batteries and what is required to charge them using a solar panel.